- General Information on the Master's Degree Course

 General Information on the Master's Degree Course

-Students who have successfully completed their Bachelor's degree course in Biology can continue their studies by choosing a consecutive Master's program (application for a direct entry via the semester enrolment) or a specialized Master's program (requiring an application at the specific program, admission based on specific criteria).
-Students with a Bachelor’s degree in Biology or Biochemistry from an university other than the University of Zurich must apply online for admission (further information).
+Students who have successfully completed their Bachelor degree program in Biology at UZH can continue their studies by choosing a consecutive Masters program (application for a direct entry via the semester enrolment) or applying to a specialized Masters program (requiring an application at the specific program, admission based on specific criteria).
+Students with a Bachelor degree from an university other than the University of Zurich must apply online at UZH (further information).
+Required is a Bachelor degree from a renowned university, the content of which is considered equivalent to the content and level of modules of a Bachelor degree in Biology from the University of Zurich.
+The chances of being admitted do not depend on the chosen concentration.

 Master of Science MSc in Biology